cheweejia/WeNeedaTeamName-aCtFasteR_SCDFXIBM/README.md

 <a href="https://www.rsis.edu.sg/rsis-publication/rsis/co15193-a-super-aged-singapore-policy-implications-for-a-smart-nation/#.XuOL8IHEmhA">“Super-Aged” country</a>
 in 2025, with the number of
 <a href="https://www.todayonline.com/voices/more-seniors-living-alone-knowing-and-caring-our-neighbours-should-be-norm">elderly living alone in housing estates rising sharply</a>
 over the years.
 As emergency resources become more and more strained due to reduced manpower and increased demand, it is crucial for Singapore to develop a culture of inter-dependency.
 This is exemplified through our increasing reliance on our Community First Responders (CFRs) in providing early intervention during emergencies.
-For the isolated senior, there is a huge risk that they are unable to receive medical assistance promptly in times of need.
+For the isolated seniors, there is a huge risk that they are unable to receive medical assistance promptly in times of need.
 This poses an issue for emergency response.
 Hence, to cope with the rising number of elderly and limited medical resources, there is a need for a highly accurate and precise early detection system for incidents involving our most vulnerable.
 ### How can technology help?
 Through the use of Internet of Things (IoT) technology, we are now able to monitor the most vulnerable within the confines of their home without invading their privacy.
 Furthermore, we can notify the CFRs to check in with the elderly in the event of a suspected incident, before raising the issue to higher authorities such as the SCDF.
 This can help provide more timely medical assistance to the elderly, reduce false alarms and allow for a more efficient allocation of medical resources.
 ### Idea
 A mesh of proximity sensors can be set up in the homes of the elderly to detect motions made by them.
 This idea assumes that the elderly will move around the house for their daily routine and activities, thus enabling the sensor to detect their motion.
 However, should the sensor not detect any movement for an extended period of time, it sends an alert to nearby CFRs through the MyResponders Application, for them to check in with the elderly.
 With the early detection, CFRs can access the situation and call for emergency rescuers if required.
-Thus, this decreases the time that the elderly is left unattended after an incident, which will be especially useful for severe but not immediately life-threatening incidents which have a moderate sensitivity to time.
+Thus, this decreases the time that the elderly is left unattended after an incident, which will be especially useful for severe but not immediately life-threatening incidents which have a moderate time sensitivity.

 ## <a name="pv"></a>Pitch Video
 <a href="URL TO VIDEO" target="_blank"><img src="LINK TO A SCREENSHOT OF VIDEO ON YOUTUBE"